OpenAPITools/openapi-generator/samples/server-generator/scalatra/README.md

 To run the server, cd to the `samples/server-generator/scalatra/output` folder and run:

 ```
-sbt run
+sbt

+> container:start
 ```

-You can now load the swagger-ui against `http://localhost:8002/api/resources.json`.
+You can now load the swagger-ui against `http://localhost:8080/resources.json`.
 Of course this isn't a fully runnable server!
 You have to add the logic in the apis/*.scala files.
 But that's the easy part.

 ### Making it your own
 Running the sample is easy, but how about making your own server?
 Easy!
 Just modify the `samples/server-generator/scalatra/ScalatraServerGenerator.scala` file.